roboseb/blog-api/README.md

     Honestly, outside of the JWT shit which I basically jerry-rigged, most of this stuff is kinda straightforward.
 Within like 15 minutes I've got like buttons working on both comments and posts with DB integration.

+September 30th, 2022

+    If I go fucking hard in the paint today, I may actually finish before end of day.
+All thanks to the song Lemonade by Dwellings.
+This would probably be the first time in many months that I've finished a project anywhere near to my goal timeline.

+    Best news is, I've mostly only got styling stuff to do.
+Worst news is, I came up with a stupidly complicated system for the layout.
+You, the user, are sat at an old-school but slightly odd looking computer.
+The setting is some sort of 90s/futurisitic/magic setting.
+The main storage medium is floppy disks, but in this reality they're actually just caps for these crystals that actually store data.
+The crystals change color/brightness/saturation or whatever based on the type of data/size of data stored.
+(This is an idea I stole from a manga I read part of.
+Isekai Meikyuu de Harem is the manga, and if you know a little English and a little Japanese you can guess the topic of the series.
+But you would actually be wrong.
+Well maybe half wrong.
+The cover implies that this will be a non-stop horny fan-service romp, but it actually mainly focuses on MC-chan trying to learn the very specific mechanics of the fantasy game world he finds himself in.
+The manga is actually mostly pretty dry, and doesn't spend much time focusing on battles or politics.
+Instead it's very similar to the experience of playing a new game with lots of mechanics, as an experienced gamer.
+MC-chan gets the general lay of the land pretty quickly, but many systems are mysteries to him that only get revealed slowly over time.
+He also bangs the shit out of his slave beast-girl.
+Back to crystals.
+There are these soul-gem things similar to those in Skyrim, except they can hold tons of dead creatures souls compared to Skyrim's one.
+In that world, they glow different colors based on the amount of souls they contain.
+So that is the idea I stole for this project.)

+    Typical.
+I get one solid idea and all of a sudden I have to learn to 3d model in CSS.

+    Been at it for over 9 hours today, and I think I might call it quits here for now.
+Got some cool stuff going.

 ---To-Do---

 -origin validation